ipfs/devgrants/targeted-grants/lotus-farcaster.md

 - lotus-exporter-farcaster run under unprivileged user (ideally lotus user) to avoid system being compromised
 - The global solution doesn't rely on any cloud or remote component.
 To avoid data leak.

-lotus-exporter-farcaster is running locally to the miner without any specific privileged not needing access to other servers.
+lotus-exporter-farcaster is running locally on the miner without any specific privilege nor access to other servers.

 ### It will follow [prometheus guidelines](https://prometheus.io/docs/instrumenting/writing_exporters/) :
 * configuration-less